-A. Signs can be regulated so long as the regulation is not dependent on (does not regulate) the content of the sign.106 Also, sign regulation just for aesthetic purposes can be problematic.107A rule of thumb is if one has to read the sign to determine what regulation applies to the sign, you have a content-based regulation which is not appropriate.
+A. Signs can be regulated so long as the regulation is not dependent on (does not regulate) the content of the sign.109 Also, sign regulation just for aesthetic purposes can be problematic.110A rule of thumb is if one has to read the sign to determine what regulation applies to the sign, you have a content-based regulation which is not appropriate.

 There are many, and complex, additional limitations on sign regulation (for example limited or no regulation of signs via zoning in a road right-of-way, and constrains of regulation (also shared with the Michigan Department of Highway) in highway right-of-ways.
-See Michigan Sign Guidebook, Scenic Michigan,108 December 2011, in particular table 7-2 on pages 7-13 and 7-14.
+See Michigan Sign Guidebook, Scenic Michigan,111 December 2011, in particular table 7-2 on pages 7-13 and 7-14.

-- B. Local zoning cannot limit religious activities/land uses in any terms that differ from those for other assemblies and nonreligious activities/land uses, nor can they interfere with religious activity.109 - C. Adult entertainment or sexually oriented businesses can be regulated but not totally excluded.110
+- B. Local zoning cannot limit religious activities/land uses in any terms that differ from those for other assemblies and nonreligious activities/land uses, nor can they interfere with religious activity.112 - C. Adult entertainment or sexually oriented businesses can be regulated but not totally excluded.113 - D. Existing shooting ranges (gun clubs) can continue after zoning is changed to prohibit or further regulate the range.114 - E. Under the Michigan Medical Marijuana Act (MMMA) local ordinance can regulate the noncommercial cultivation, manufacture, or possession of marijuana, but not to the extent of prohibiting, or otherwise imposing a penalty on, use or cultivation of marijuana within the scope of immunity granted by the Act.115 116 See also medical and recreational marijuana facilities in this publication.